galaxyproject/training-material/topics/transcriptomics/tutorials/rna-seq-reads-to-counts/tutorial.md

 This study examined the expression profiles of basal and luminal cells in the mammary gland of virgin, pregnant and lactating mice.
 Six groups are present, with one for each combination of cell type and mouse status.
 Note that two biological replicates are used here, two independent sorts of cells from the mammary glands of virgin, pregnant or lactating mice, however three replicates is usually recommended as a minimum requirement for RNA-seq.

-This is a Galaxy tutorial based on material from the [COMBINE R RNAseq workshop](http://combine-australia.github.io/RNAseq-R/07-rnaseq-day2.html), first taught [here](http://combine-australia.github.io/2016-05-11-RNAseq/).
+This is a Galaxy tutorial based on material from the [COMBINE R RNAseq workshop](http://combine-australia.github.io/RNAseq-R/07-rnaseq-day2.html), first taught [at a workshop in 2016](http://combine-australia.github.io/2016-05-11-RNAseq/).

 ![Tutorial Dataset](../../images/rna-seq-reads-to-counts/mouse_exp.png "Tutorial Dataset")